 Salt and the right temperature encourage lactic acid bacteria while shutting down pathogens.
 This creates rapid acidification, making it super hard for botulism to develop.
 That quick pH drop?
 That’s your number one safety guarantee for fermented garlic.
 Without understanding this aspect of Fermented Garlic Safety, you’re basically fermenting blind.
 Looking for inspiration?
 Try our recipe for lacto-fermented vegetables.

-Does Fermented Garlic Still Have Allicin?
+Does Fermented Garlic Still Contain Allicin?

-What Happens to Allicin During Fermentation
+What Happens to Allicin During Fermentation (Explained Simply)

 Allicin is garlic’s superstar compound—it’s antimicrobial, antioxidant, and anti-inflammatory.
 But does fermentation destroy it?
 Studies show allicin does decrease over time because it converts to other sulfur compounds.
 Fermentation can hold onto some allicin, but you’ll have less than in raw garlic.
 Fermented Garlic Safety doesn’t mean sacrificing health benefits—it actually enhances some properties.